Azure/azure-batch-software-entitlement/docs/walkthrough.md

 Note the `[Debug]` log lines that show the actual values that have been used, including the default values selected for parameters we haven't supplied ourselves, such as `--not-before`, `--not-after` and `--address`.
 (Again, the above output has been wrapped to 100 columns and partially obfuscated.)

-To digitally sign the token, specify a certificate thumbprint with the `--sign` option; to encrypt the token, specify a certificate thumbprint with the `--encrypt` option.
+To digitally sign the token, specify a certificate thumbprint with the `--sign` option; to encrypt the token, specify a certificate thumbprint with the `--encrypt` option:

 ``` PowerShell
 .\sestest generate --vmid machine-identifier --application-id contosoapp --sign <signing-thumbprint> --encrypt <encryption-thumbprint> --log-level debug